TakumaKira/github-user-search-app/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the Jest test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn cypress:open`

+Launches the Cypress test runner in the interactive watch mode.

 ### `yarn build`